jalal246/queue-pool/README.md

 > Pool of elements works as queue.

-`Queue-Pool` simple [FIFO](https://en.wikipedia.org/wiki/FIFO_and_LIFO_accounting#FIFO) implementation with push and shift prototypes like array.
-With ability to auto-adjust length.
+`Queue-Pool` simple [FIFO](https://en.wikipedia.org/wiki/FIFO_and_LIFO_accounting#FIFO) implementation with push and shift prototypes like array, with ability to auto-adjust length.

 Why?
 ---